 Soy Protein and Soy Isoflavones

-- Soybeans contain about 40 percent protein, 20 percent fat, 35 percent carbohydrate, and 5 percent minerals, like calcium.
+Soybeans are a low-cost source of protein with a rich-nutrient profile.
+The popularity of soy foods has increased because of the health benefits they provide.
+Soybeans are 40 percent protein, 20 percent fat (mainly polyunsaturated), 35 percent carbohydrate, and 5 percent minerals, such as calcium.
 They are also a good source of fiber.

-- Processing soybeans breaks the bean into two parts—oil and solids, with most of the solids being protein and carbohydrate.
+Processing breaks the soybean into two parts: oil and solids.
+The solids consist mainly of protein and carbohydrate.

-- Soy protein products can be a good substitute for meat, poultry, and other animal-based foods because of their high-quality protein.
+Soy protein products are a good substitute for meat, poultry, and other animal-based foods because of their high quality protein.

-- Eating about 25 grams of soy protein from foods has been shown to help lower LDL (bad) cholesterol in the blood.
+Consuming 25 grams of soy protein per day from foods has been shown to lower LDL cholesterol levels.

-- Soy isoflavones are special substances in soybeans that may work in combination with the soy protein to provide health benefits such as decreased risk of heart disease and, in some cases, decreased risk of cancer.
+Soy isoflavones are special substances found in soybeans that work in combination with the soy protein to provide health benefits.
+These isoflavones include genistein, daidzein, glycitein, also known as phytoestrogens.

-Soy foods that have 6¼ grams of soy protein per serving can state on the label that a “diet low in saturated fat and cholesterol that includes 25 grams of soy protein a day may reduce the risk for heart disease.
-A serving of [food name] supplies [ ] grams of soy protein.”
+On the label, look for foods with 6¼ grams of soy protein per serving.
+Foods providing this amount of soy protein per serving can state that “a diet low in saturated fat and cholesterol that includes 25 grams of soy protein a day may reduce the risk for heart disease.”

 Ways to Add Soy